 “Data Governance is shifting UMS data culture.
 While targeted projects are improving individual data areas, a broader, cultural change is also occurring: data consistency is increasingly advocated for by employees across our functional areas.”

 Rosa Redonnett, Assoc.
 Vice Chancellor for Student Success & Credential Attainment, UMS

 This group created an online form for requesting access to the student and academic areas of MaineStreet: Campus Solutions.
 Campus-based paper forms and ad hoc requests were replaced with a system-wide electronic form and accompanying procedures to be utilized across all functional areas and institutions within the UMS.
 The process ensures FERPA training completion and streamlines requesting, approving, and granting access for all involved.
 Audit procedures are also in place to maintain the new processes.

 This workgroup reviewed all existing course instruction modes across the University of Maine System, surveyed the higher education landscape, and researched the needs of our UMS institutions in order to recommend a single set of consistent instruction mode descriptions, definitions and codes.
-The system-wide modes were revised by the Provosts’ Council in Fall 2020 and the new codes will be in place across UMS campuses starting in Summer 2021.
+The system-wide modes were revised by the Provosts’ Council in 2020 and the new codes have been in place across UMS campuses since the Summer 2021 term.

 “Completion of the Early College Coding project saves me a couple of hours for every report I write that directly involves early college (i.e. Fall, Spring, Summer, and the Early College report), and makes additional ad-hoc reporting much faster.
 It also makes it much easier to identify whether errors are on my end or within the data, and if the latter, send questions directly to the specific institutions”